Find Affordable College Courses

 273 Yearly Graduations

 American College of Education comes in at #2 on our list of the most popular colleges offering master's degrees in instructional media.
 Each year, around 8,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,160 per year, while in-state graduate students, on average, pay $5,640 per year.
-The instructional media program at American College of Education awarded 273 master's degrees during the 2020-2021 school year.
-Of these students, 65% were women and 17% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 273 people received their master's degree in instructional media from American College of Education.
+Of these students, 73% were women and 16% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in instructional media at American College of Education make a median salary of 62,560.

 #3